-- appealing to prurient, shameful or morbid interest of minors; and
+- appeal to the prurient interest, shameful interests, or morbid interests of minors; and

-- qualifying as patently offensive to prevailing standard in the adult community with respect to what is suitable material for minors; and
+- qualify as patently offensive to prevailing standards in the adult community with respect to what is suitable material for minors; and

-- lacking serious literary, artistic, political or scientific value.
+- lack serious literary, artistic, political or scientific value.

-The most common examples of material that are “harmful to minors” in Nevada include pornographic films or images.
-But such material can take many forms including:
+The most common examples of material that are harmful to minors include pornographic films or images.
+But such material can take many forms, including:

 - a book, pamphlet, magazine, newspaper, printed advertising or other printed or written material;